PrefectHQ/prefect/docs/concepts/notifications.md

 - Tags to filter which flow runs are covered by the notification.
 - Whether to send an email, a Slack message, Microsoft Teams message, or other services.

+For email notifications (supported on Prefect Cloud only), the configuration requires email addresses to which the message is sent.

 For Slack notifications, the configuration requires webhook credentials for your Slack and the channel to which the message is sent.

-For email notifications (supported on Prefect Cloud only), the configuraiton requires email addresses to which the message is sent.

 For example, to get a Slack message if a flow with a `daily-etl` tag fails, the notification will read: